KINARM

-Kinesiological Instrument for Normal and Altered Reaching Movement (KINARM) is an interactive robotic device designed to assess the sensorimotor and cognitive function of the brain through behavioural tasks using the upper limb.
+Kinesiological Instrument for Normal and Altered Reaching Movement (KINARM) is an interactive robotic tool to allow researchers to quantify sensory, motor and cognitive function of the brain through behavioural tasks using the upper limb.
 There are two types of KINARMs - the KINARM Exoskeleton and the KINARM End-Point.
 The technology is used by both basic and clinical researchers in order to develop a greater understanding of the neurological impacts of a variety of injuries and diseases.
-KINARMs allow researchers to collect more objective and quantitative data for assessing brain function than traditional methods.
+KINARMs allow researchers to collect more objective and quantitative data to quantify brain function than traditional methods.
 The devices are created by BKIN Technologies Ltd., doing business as Kinarm, in Kingston, Ontario.

 History

 The first KINARM robot to be created was the KINARM Exoskeleton.
 It was developed in 1999 by Stephen Scott, a neuroscientist and researcher at Queen's University.
 The KINARM Exoskeleton was commercialized in 2004 when BKIN Technologies was founded by Dr. Scott and Dr. Ian Brown with the assistance of PARTEQ Innovations.